tmhglnd/collaborative-coding-practices/README.md

 # 🕹 Exercises

+**One rule: No pasting code!**

 ## Exercise 0

 *Start from scratch*

-Listen to a short 6-minute solo-jam from eachother.
+Listen to a short 3-minute solo-jam from eachother.
 While one is typing the others are just listening to what this person is making.
 This will help you to get to know eachothers styles and strengths.

 ## Exercise 1

 *Start from scratch*

 Code only one instruments/sound per person and only work on your individual sound (in parallel).
 Carefully listen & read what the others are doing and adapt your code based on that.
 Divide the arrangement of the music in a way that makes sense for you all.
 For example one person can work on a rhythmic/percussive sound, while the other makes a bass or melodic instrument.
 Think in terms of complementary sounds.
-You can devide an arrangement in many ways, percussive-tonal, dense-sparse, staccato-legato, high-low, and much more.
+You can divide an arrangement in many ways, percussive-tonal, dense-sparse, staccato-legato, high-low, and much more.

 ## Exercise 2